saitamasahil/skyscraper/docs/CONFIGINI.md

 #### relativePaths

-Currently only relevant when generating an EmulationStation game list (which is the default frontend when the `-f` option is left out).
 Enabling this forces the rom and any media paths inside the game list to be relative to the rom input folder.
+Currently only relevant when generating an EmulationStation, a Retrobat or a Pegasus game list (see also [frontend](#frontend) option).

+!!! info

+    This setting has no effect when the frontend is set to attractmode.

 Default value: `false`
 Allowed in sections: `[main]`, `[<PLATFORM>]`